Continuous-mode quantum key distribution with digital signal processing: Results

-The measured state's TM is determined by the modulation at transmitter side, which is controlled, and also the channel transmission, which is not controlled.
-Therefore, the DSP need to be designed or adjusted according to the channel condition.
-We take channel dispersion as an example to show how it influence the measurement, which will become significant in a high-speed system.
-Considering a coherent state with narrow Gaussian wavepacket ${\xi _{{\rm{in}}}}\left( t \right)$, after passing through the channel, its output envelope is transformed with a transfer function $h\left( {t,z} \right)$, given by ${\xi _{{\rm{out}}}}\left( t \right) = {\xi _{{\rm{in}}}}\left( t \right)*h\left( {t,z} \right)$, where $h\left( {t,z} \right)$ is the channel transfer function in the time domain, and its Fourier transform is given by $\mathscr{F}\left[ {h\left( {t,z} \right)} \right] = \exp \left( { - {k_i}z + i{k_1}\Omega z + i\frac{{{k_2}}}{2}{\Omega ^2}z} \right)$, in which the second-order Taylor expansion of the real part of the wave vector is considered, $z$ is the transmission distance, and ${k_1}$ and ${k_2}$ denote the inverse group velocity and second-order dispersion coefficient, respectively.
-Only for ultrashort period, the influence of third-order nonlinear dispersion needs be considered.
-It can be seen the output state's TM varies with increasing distance as in Fig.~\ref{Simulation_Results}(a).
-Therefore, if the DSP does not consider this TM varying, then there will be an increasing extra loss as transmission distance increases, which decreases the maximal transmision distance, as simulated in Fig.~\ref{Simulation_Results}(b).
+The measured state's TM is determined by the modulation at the transmitter side, which is controlled, and also the channel transmission, which is not controlled.
+Therefore, the DSP needs to be designed or adjusted according to the channel condition.
+We take channel dispersion as an example to show how it influences the measurement, which is significant in a high-speed system.
+Considering a coherent state with a narrow Gaussian wavepacket ${\xi _{{\rm{in}}}}\left( t \right)$, after passing through the channel, its output envelope is transformed with a transfer function $h\left( {t,z} \right)$, given by ${\xi _{{\rm{out}}}}\left( t \right) = {\xi _{{\rm{in}}}}\left( t \right)*h\left( {t,z} \right)$, where $h\left( {t,z} \right)$ is the channel transfer function in the time domain, and its Fourier transform is given by $\mathscr{F}\left[ {h\left( {t,z} \right)} \right] = \exp \left( { - {k_i}z + i{k_1}\Omega z + i\frac{{{k_2}}}{2}{\Omega ^2}z} \right)$, in which the second-order Taylor expansion of the real part of the wave vector is considered, $z$ is the transmission distance, $\Omega $ is the Fourier frequency, and ${k_1}$ and ${k_2}$ denote the inverse group velocity and second-order dispersion coefficient, respectively.
+Only for the ultrashort period, the influence of third-order nonlinear dispersion needs to be considered.
+It can be seen that the output state's TM varies with increasing distance, as in Fig.~\ref{Simulation_Results}(a).
+Therefore, if the DSP does not consider this TM varying, there will be an increasing extra loss as the transmission distance increases, which will decrease the maximal transmission distance, as simulated in Fig.~\ref{Simulation_Results}(b).
 This is where self-adaptive algorithms apply.